sleak-lbl/weekly-emails/items/webinar.md

   for working around impacts you experience as a result, and how we debug this kind of issue.

-- **Coming up:** Nominations and requests for future topics
+- **Coming up:** Nominations and requests for future topics.

-- **Last month's numbers:** NERSC center metrics and info for the most recent month
+- **Last month's numbers:** NERSC center metrics and info for the most recent month.

 Please see <https://www.nersc.gov/users/NUG/teleconferences/nug-meeting-oct-15-2020/>
 for details.